LingUaan/LingSieve/README.md

-The program LingSieve counts primes and is designed for long duration tests (LDT), to handle large quantities of data, for the generation of large prime tables.
+The program PrimeSieveGPU counts primes and is designed for long duration tests (LDT), to handle large quantities of data, for the generation of large prime tables.
 That is what GPU computing is all about.
-It makes no sense to use the GPU for small sieve jobs.
-The granularity is 1.000.000.000 = 10^9 = 1 cycle, that is the smallest quantity to be sieved - with option -s1.<br/>
+As of V3.2 small sieve jobs can be launched, e.g. PrimeSieveGPU 100 -d=48 - to sieve from 100 ...
+148 and find 9 primes.
 Sieve range 0 ...
 2^64 (1,8446744x10^19).